LovelessCodes/msgzwiki/missions.md

 :   An IKEA delivery has been hijacked by bandits!

 Success
-:   Definition 2
+:   TBD

 Fail
 :   *Survivors did not secure the convoy in time!*

 ==- Bandit The Farm
 Start
-:
+:   TBD

 Success
 :   *Survivors saved the hippie commune.*

 Fail
-:   Definition 3
+:   TBD

 ==- Bandit Sniper Extraction \[Helicopter\]
 Start
-:
+:   TBD

 Success
-:   Definition 2
+:   TBD

 Fail
-:   Definition 3
+:   TBD

 This one is a little tricky to explain, mostly it'll be `20-30 bandits` (mostly with snipers) guarding a Helicopter of some sort.